All Episodes

 Yeah.

-Um my youngest is in college right now in sociology and political science, and she has to have a healthy dose of you to keep sane.
+My youngest is in college right now in sociology and political science, and she has to have a healthy dose of you to keep sane.

 Whoa, whoa, whoa, whoa, whoa, wait a minute.

-Uh this has escaped me.
+This has escaped me.

-Well, it's the EPA is um I have a friend in Florida who um has a product, and he was notified uh yesterday by the EPA that he has until the first of the year to produce all of his documentation to prove that his stuff really is organic and that it's that it's not poisonous and all sorts of things.
+The EPA is, I have a friend in Florida who has a product, and he was notified yesterday by the EPA that he has until the first of the year to produce all of his documentation.

 He's had to be certified in all the states.

-He's um exporting to eleven countries.
+He's exporting to 11 countries.

-He on literally a shoestring and he's a gentleman rancher up in the panhandle.
+He on literally a shoestring, and he's a gentleman rancher up in the panhandle.

-He does everything very low tech.
+He does everything very low-tech.

 No, no, no, no, no, no.

-And profit is bad.
+And the profit is bad.

-He made a ninety-two percent prosperity.
+He made a 92% prosperity.

 Okay.

-Well, doesn't this all come down to the seminal question is manure a poison or not?
+Well, doesn't this all come down to the seminal question: is manure a poison or not?

-Well, the thing is that that's what organic means.
+Because that's what organic means.

 Right.

-Well, actually there's actually a larger situation.
+Well, actually, there's actually a larger situation.

 It's called the Codex Elementarius.

-It was organized through the H World Health Organization and the Food and Agriculture Organization of the United Nations in 1963.
+It was organized through the World Health Organization and the Food and Agriculture Organization of the United Nations in 1963.

-However, a growing number of health advocacy groups are claiming that the codex is not about safety or protection, but rather about eliminating competition of the pharmaceutical and chemical companies.
+However, a growing number of health advocacy groups are claiming that the Codex is not about safety or protection, but rather about eliminating competition of the pharmaceutical and chemical companies.

 Exactly.

-And de and and and depleting wealthy countries of their money.
+And depleting wealthy countries of their money.

 It's a tax grab.